spezifisch/rueder/README.md

 ## Dependencies

-Docker or podman.
+- Docker or podman.
 Everything is contained in docker images.
+- docker-compose (1.27+ required)

 ## Installation